 Get your bearings

-- Find out where clinics are held - use your hospital map if you need to - and make sure you know what time to arrive for each of your rota’d duties – eg. 9am for morning clinic, 13.30 for afternoon theatre.
+- find out where clinics are held - use your hospital map if you need to - and make sure you know what time to arrive for each of your rota’d duties

-- Wear your name badge at all times (this may double up as an access card).
+- wear your name badge at all times

-- Find out whether there is a formal teaching programme within your department which you can attend, if so, when and where it is held.
-Check whether there is a register of attendance
+- find out whether there is a formal teaching programme in your department which you can attend

-- Consider carrying a folder to hold a jobs list, spare clerking paper, drug charts, theatre lists and spare request forms.
-If this contains patient information, make sure you store this in a secure place in your department.
+- consider carrying a folder to hold a jobs list, spare clerking paper, drug charts, theatre lists and spare request forms.

 - Get to know the staff on the wards, clinics and all the areas you will be working.

-- Start developing your own network of contacts – for example, a Whatsapp group for junior doctors, so that if you are late or need to swap a shift, you can contact and negotiate with your colleagues.
+- Start developing your own network of contacts – for example, a WhatsApp group for junior doctors, for if you are late or need to swap a shift.

-- Make a list of your team’s activities so that you know their timetable of activities and where to find other members of the team if you need to speak to them about a patient.
+- Make a list of your team’s activities so that you know where to find other members of the team if you need to speak to them.

-- Remember that part of the medical team in the UK includes pharmacists, physiotherapists, speech and language therapists and social workers, whom you may contact regularly in the care of your patients.
+- Remember medical teams in the UK includes pharmacists, physiotherapists, speech and language therapists and social workers, whom you may contact regularly.

 - When greeting a patient introduce yourself.